endlessm/eos-knowledge-lib/about.md

   A **Selection** serves records through a **ContentGroup** to an **Arrangement**, which turns the records into **Card**s.
 - **Window** - These modules are the toplevel windows which contain other modules.

-Here's a diagram of what contains what, roughly:
+Here's a diagram of what contains what:

 ```
 Controller